 Rubber Sheet / Calendar outsoles are mainly used for vulcanized footwear as the bottom piece with a rubber foxing creating the outsole sidewall.

 Rubber outsole pressing

 The molds are closed and heated, leaving the rubber material to melt and expand.
 After a couple of minutes the molds are taken out to be opened, the outsoles extracted and left to cool down.
-Excess material is trimmed of and soles are put in a temperature controlled storage to stabilize dimensions.
+Excess material is trimmed off and soles are put in temperature-controlled storage to stabilize dimensions.